S3-working-group/s3-practical-guide/docs/all.md

 -   set up the space and provide required materials and information
 -   ensure selection of a facilitator and a notetaker to record minutes, if appropriate

-**After the meeting**: clean up location, return keys, tie up all the loose ends, and ensure minutes are distributed.
+**After the meeting:** clean up location, return keys, tie up all the loose ends, and ensure minutes are distributed.

 **See also:** _Facilitate Meetings_, _Prepare For Meetings_